garygr2002/Rebalance/README.md

 The <i>mxrt</i> argument must be a non-negative integer, and the software requires it.
 After some thought, I decided that there was a need for a new rebalance turning parameter to prevent the software from getting into a situation where it takes too long to complete an acceptable rebalance.
 Please read, and understand the use of the [-x ncnt](#-x-ncnt) command line argument.
 You may - in the interest of an acceptable runtime - set the <b>ncnt</b> parameter to some reasonable value, say 256.
 However, that limit applies to <i>each</i> weight-type node and ticker collection (review [How Does Rebalancing Work](#how-does-rebalancing-work)).
 What if, let us say, a rebalance node uses 256 iterations to achieve a near-optimal rebalance, and what if one of its children does the same thing?
 That would be a total of 2<sup>8</sup> * 2<sup>8</sup> (or 256 * 256) = 2<sup>16</sup> (or 65,536) iterations.
 The problem becomes compounded if multiple children use 2<sup>8</sup> iterations.
 Now imagine if more than two generations of weight-type nodes use this same runtime.
 I hope you live long enough to see your optimal rebalance report!

 In what situation would you see this problem manifest itself?
 If you are an individual that invests across the board in exchange-traded funds (ETFs) <b><i>and</i></b> you have reported that each of these funds has a preferred round number of shares, you will likely have an issue.
 I devised the <b>mxrt</b> tuning parameter to deal with this.
 The parameter limits the depth where a weight-type node will perform more than one rebalance iteration.
 For example, if you set <b>mxrt</b> to zero, no node below the root will attempt more than one rebalance iteration.
 Only the root node will attempt it.
 Now the root node handles the most coarse-grained investment categorizations: stocks, bonds, cash & real-estate.
 If you are completely invested in exchange-traded ETFs, you will likely have a money fund (cash investment) in your brokerage account that has no required round number of shares.
-That is where the software will place any residual from rebalancing the holdings in your ETFs.
+That is where the software places any residual from rebalancing the holdings in your ETFs.

 If you are like me, I have ETFs mixed in with open-ended mutual funds at each level of investment categorization.
 These open-ended funds also have no preferred round number of shares.
 For me, I can set <b>mxrt</b> to something higher than zero, and still have the software resolve any residuals below the root weight-type node.
 This prevents excessively long runtimes for the software.
 Here is how I would tune the software for certain situations: for portfolios where ETFs are concentrated in one category (let us say, small cap value), I would limit the [-x ncnt](#-x-ncnt) parameter.
 But for situations where ETFs are distributed across categories, <i>and</i> there is no investment in the same categories that can receive a residual (like an open-ended fund), I would limit <b>mxrt</b>.
 Know that setting both <b>ncnt</b> and <b>mxrt</b> to high values lets you acquire a more precise investment rebalance, <b>if</b> you can afford the runtime.
-If you will grow old waiting for an answer, try limiting one parameter, or the other.
+If you would grow old waiting for an answer, try limiting one parameter, or the other.

 Since this command-line parameter is new for release v1.3.0, figures 1 through 5 do not show a value for 'y'.
 I do not have the inclination to take new screen snaps to fix this.